ahuacate/proxmox-lxc-smarthome/README.md

 Password: raspbeegw
 ```

 In the SSH shell type and execute the following to set a static IPv4 address.
-The script will prompt for user inputs:
+The script will prompt for user input:

 ```
 bash -c "$(wget -qLO - https://github.com/ahuacate/proxmox-lxc-smarthome/raw/master/scripts/phoscon_static_ip.sh)"